Marques Bragg

 Marques Bragg (born March 24, 1970) is a retired American professional basketball player who played in the NBA with the Minnesota Timberwolves.

 Bragg was a Providence Friar in college, and co-led the Big East Conference in Field goal percentage with Dikembe Mutombo in 1991.
 He went undrafted out of college, but played in 53 games with the Timberwolves in the 1995–96 season (averaging 2.5 PPG and 1.5 RPG in 7.0 minutes).

+Bragg played for the Grand Rapids Mackers of the Continental Basketball Association (CBA) during the 1994–95 season.
+He was selected as the CBA Newcomer of the Year and named to the All-CBA First Team.